ReallySecureShell/PapersPlease/README.md

 			    from 1 to 65535.

 -a, --allow-all		    All address ranges
 			    are allowed.
+BE
-BE CAREFUL
+			    CAREFUL in this
-			    in this mode as it
+			    mode as it permits
-			    permits scanning of
+			    scanning of ANY
-			    ANY address without
+			    address without
 			    restriction.

 --no-scan		    Disables the automatic
-			    printer discovery scan.
+			    printer discovery
+			    scan.
+By disabling
-			    By disabling this function
+			    this function the
-			    the attacker might not
+			    attacker might not
-			    know how many hosts were
+			    know how many hosts
-			    successfully brought
+			    were successfully
-			    down.
+			    brought down.
+			    Also, no scan will
+			    be performed when
+			    the --target flag
+			    is specified.

 --no-check		    Will skip dependency
                             checking.